delize/delize.github.io/_drafts/2020-11-1-deploying-mdm-to-hundreds-of-devices.markdown

 ###### Existing devices

 We created an organizational group specifically for previous devices within the company.
+Here we utilized umad, and only umad.

 ###### New / Zero Touch Provisioning System